andre-st/dotfiles/GAMING.md

 	needs extra MicroSD or MicroSDXC (with system update)
 - changing cartridges lil bit hard but makes sense for portable system
 - Nintendo support:
-	- could write E-Mails (SMTP error)
+	- could not write replies to info@nintendo.de (SMTP error, IP block?)
-	- 404-pages in support answeres
+	- support ticket links in answers lead to HTTP-404-pages
-- Adding something from Nintendo.com to wishlist will not be displayed correctly on the Nintendo.de wishlist
+- adding something from Nintendo.com to wishlist will not be displayed correctly on the Nintendo.de wishlist (sync between device and nintendo.de works)
 - "+" and especially "-" buttons uncomfortable
 - eshop downloads take long (3-4 hours for Gigabytes-Titles)
 - big power adapter (but any USB source would probably do)